ML Research Benchmark: Can AI Agents Do Real ML Research?

 Fine-tuning under constraints: The LLM Efficiency Challenge (1 LLM + 1 GPU + 1 Day) requires fine-tuning an approved base model to maximize MMLU performance within 24 hours on a single A100.

-Model compression: The Edge LLM Compression track tasks agents with compressing Microsoft's Phi-2 model to fit in 12GB DRAM — no quantization allowed, only structural compression techniques like pruning.
+Model compression: The Edge LLM Compression track tasks agents with compressing Microsoft's Phi-2 model to fit in 12GB DRAM, with no quantization allowed.
+Only structural compression techniques like pruning are permitted.

 Training from scratch for edge: The Edge LLM Training track demands training a model from scratch that fits in just 1GB of DRAM while performing well on SuperGLUE.